Go Ad-Free

 The Canadian researchers point out that eggs are rich in nutrients and not expensive.
 People in most parts of the world have access to eggs, which provide high-quality protein as well as nutrients such as choline, which is critical for brain development.
 Consequently, the fact that moderate egg consumption does not raise the risk of heart problems is good news.

 It isn’t completely new news, however.
-A large Finnish study last year also suggested that people need not restrict the number of eggs they eat.
+A large Finnish study also suggested that people need not restrict the number of eggs they eat.
 In the Kuopio Ischemic Heart Disease Risk Factor Study, men who ate up to an egg a day had no higher risk of heart attacks than those who avoided eggs.
+More recently, an analysis of high quality studies concluded that people could do well eating more eggs (Nutrients, June 7, 2023).

 A Reader Rejoices: